ThatQuiz Test Library Take this test now

 B) Reduces bitterness and toxins.

-D) Preserves their color.
+D) Enhances their flavor.

 • 18.
 How long should you boil fiddleheads before consuming them?